lessw2020/cuSZp2/README.md

 ./example_compression vx.f32
 ```

-When we evaluate GSZ compressor in the paper, we usually mention the compression or decompression throughput on HACC dataset (or some other datasets): <u>that means executing compression or decompression for each of the field in this dataset and gets its average</u>.
+When we evaluate GSZ compressor in the paper, we usually mention the compression or decompression throughput on HACC dataset (or some other datasets): **that means executing compression or decompression for each of the field in this dataset and gets its average**.
 However, to be honest, the compression or decompression throughput turns out to be similar for one compressor within one dataset - the reason is that the data patterns in one dataset are likely to maintain consistent across different fields.

 ## Align Figures in Paper with Code in This Repo